mindsdb/mindsdb/mindsdb/integrations/handlers/lancedb_handler/README.md

 The required arguments to establish a connection are:

-* `uri`: The uri of the LanceDB database.
+* `persist_directory`: The uri of the LanceDB database.
 Usually a local path.
 * `api_key`: If presented, connect to LanceDB cloud.
 Otherwise, connect to a database on file system or cloud storage.
 * `region`: The region to use for LanceDB Cloud.
 * `host_override`: The override url for LanceDB Cloud.